-Troubleshooting Oracle Inventory Using the FlexNet Inventory Scanner and invocation of the FlexNet Inventory Scanner is a prerequisite.
+Troubleshooting Oracle Inventory Using the FlexNet Inventory Scanner

+If you are using the FlexNet Inventory Scanner for Oracle discovery and inventory collection, a successful installation and invocation of the FlexNet Inventory Scanner is a prerequisite.
 As these processes are entirely in your control, the following guide assumes that you have validated them first.